Spark Amp Lovers

 Original Klon Centaur

 The Klon Centaur is an overdrive pedal made by the American engineer Bill Finnegan between 1994 and 2008.
-Finnegan hoped to create a pedal that would recreate the harmonically rich distortion of a guitar amplifier at a high volume.
+Finnegan aimed to create a pedal that would recreate the harmonically rich distortion of a guitar amplifier at a high volume.

 Development